|

 activity," whose "work consists essentially of elucidations."

-[Tractatus, 4.112] Because economic ontology has for so long
+[Tractatus, 4.112] Because economic ontology has for so long been

-called for.
-Economists and students
+for.
+Economists and students must be

-must be led to a practical awareness of
+led to a practical awareness of the open nature of economic

-the open nature of economic existence and of the importance of
+existence and of the importance of internal relations, and of how these

-internal relations, and of how these dimensions of economic reality mean that
+dimensions of economic reality mean that the deductivism

-excludes the identification of most economic phenomena from within the
+of traditionalist economics excludes the identification of most economic

-context of explanation.
-The
+phenomena from within the context of explanation.
+The ontological preconceptions and

-economics both mask from view the larger part of economic events and block
+methodological pieties of traditionalist economics both mask from view the

-inquiry into the structures which generate them.
+larger part of economic events and block inquiry into the structures which

 In economics, the first stage of Bhaskar's